sslakkimsetty/msireg/README.md

 # msireg

 <!-- badges: start -->

 <!-- badges: end -->

-The goal of msireg is to …
+The goal of msireg is to co-register high dimensional mass spectrometry images (MSI) with microscopic optical images using `SimpleIK`’s family of registration methods.

 ## Installation